Profiles in Liberal Condescension

 “But we have nothing to be proud of”??
 Seriously?
 I suppose it might make a good motto for the New York Times.
 I imagine Scott is another of those media grandees who hangs around Elaine’s wondering why so many Americans have come to despise people like him.

 I urge all Power Line readers to go see Darkest Hour this weekend to juice up its opening numbers, and perhaps also to boost Oldman’s candidacy for best actor at the next Academy Awards.
-I’m planning to see the film on Friday, after which I’ll be putting down a long piece about Churchill in cinema and the various actors who have played him ovefr the years, going all the way back to Simon Ward in Young Winston in 1971.
+I’m planning to see the film on Friday, after which I’ll be putting down a long piece about Churchill in cinema and the various actors who have played him over the years, going all the way back to Simon Ward in Young Winston in 1971.
 Fortunately, I just got my new glasses today, just in time: